 You can download a checklist to help do pregnancy and birth again

-Get in touch to talk through and prepare for birth again – it can be helpful to refresh your knowledge and skills, to talk through your options and to get your head ready for birth again.
+Please do get in touch to talk through and prepare for birth again – it can be helpful to refresh your knowledge and skills, to talk through your options and to get your head ready for birth.